willdady/cdk-iam-credentials-rotator/README.md

 new IamCredentialsRotator(this, 'MyCredentialsRotator', {
-  usernames: ['homer', 'marge', 'bart', 'lisa', 'maggie'], credentialsHandler,
+  usernames: ['homer', 'marge', 'bart', 'lisa', 'maggie'],
+  credentialsHandler: myCredentialsHandler,
 });
 ```

-The Lambda function, `credentialsHandler` is called immediately after a new access key is created for a user.
+The Lambda function, `credentialsHandler`, is called immediately after a new access key is created for a user.
 The newly created credentials must be retrieved from AWS Secrets Manager using the secret name passed in to the function.

 By default, credentials are rotated once an hour.
 This can be changed by providing `scheduleDuration` in the constructor.